NextGenTel/akka-tools/README.md

 Changelog
 ----------------------------

+Version 1.0.8 - Not released yet

+* Fixed bug in ClusterListener-errorDetection - It could wrongly detect error when it saw other alive nodes before it self has joined cluster..

 Version 1.0.7.1 - 2016-05-18

 * Upgraded to akka 2.4.5 - including changes need to work with new Java PersistentQuery-api